 Invite: Literacy Works fundraiser

 Much Ado about Tap featured local brews and tap dancing— a brilliant pairing.

 The original interactive format—print!
 Touch it!
 Feel it!
 Print's not dead after all.

 The website of your business or organization is a reflection of your brand, and is another opportunity to broadcast who you are.
 I design beautiful and intuitive responsive websites that are user-friendly.
 You’ll find the sites flexible and easy to manage as your organization’s needs evolve.

 Each holiday season, I send a card of thanks to my clients.
-The image I create is also sometimes adapted for cookie tins, wine bottle boxes, or gift tags.
+The image I create is also sometimes adapted for packaging—cookie tins, wine bottle boxes, gift boxes.
 The project is a way to showcase skills they don't usually see.